 I am a postdoctoral researcher at Ghent University.
 My NWO-funded research project, supervised by Jóhanna Barðdal, is to investigate the notion of subject and, by extension, grammatical relations in Amazonian languages.

 I have a PhD from the University of Groningen, with a dissertation on case and agreement in Panará.
-Before that, I received an MA in linguistics from Paris VII (Université Denis Diderot), during which I spent some time at UQÀM in Montreal.
-I also have a double major in translation and in applied linguistics from Pompeu Fabra University, in Barcelona.
+Since then, I was a postdoctoral researcher at UC Berkeley on an ELDP project to document Manoki, an endangered variety of Mỹky, working with Lev Michael.
+I have an MA in linguistics from Paris VII (Université Denis Diderot) and a double major in translation and in applied linguistics from Pompeu Fabra University, in Barcelona.

 Upcoming and recent presentations

 Speaker perspective and sameness indexicality in Mỹky.
 Syntax of the World's Languages IX.
 Pontificia Universidad Católica del Perú, Lima, Peru.

 Syntactic ergativity in Jê languages; Tone and prosody in Mỹky (with Tupy Mỹky).
 Amazônicas VIII.
 UFG, Goiânia, Brazil.

 Panará verbal morphology and the nominative illusion.
 Olinco 5.
 Olomouc, Czech Republic.

 01 march 2021

 Deriving participant exponence in Panará.
 Invited talk at the Syntax Interface Lecture series, Utrecht University.